 80 years ago…

 The trees were starting to open up, and i suspected that I was nearing another road by now.
 I looked up and could see the dark sky and I could feel a light rain.
 I was still walking and was soon almost soaked to the bone.
 The rain was coming down hard now.
+My hair was sticking to the sides of my face, and I could barely see through the water streaming down my face.
 I need to get back to Oliver, I don't need to get sick either.
-The trees were growing farther apart now, picking up the pace, i expected to find the road again.
-But it wasn't the road i happened upon...
+Sick like my parents were just days ago...The trees were growing farther apart now, picking up the pace, i expected to find the road again.
+But it wasn't the road i happened upon.